2022-2023 Undergraduate & Graduate Catalog

 The Graduate School provides administrative support to the Graduate Council, which is part of university faculty governance.
 The Graduate Council is responsible for oversight of university policies relating to graduate education, graduate academic program review, and the review and approval of the graduate curriculum.
 The Graduate Council's voting membership is made up of elected faculty representatives from each college and the university library, along with two graduate students who are elected by the Graduate Student Association.

 Graduate Student Association

-The Graduate School actively supports the Graduate Student Association (GSA), the universitywide organization for graduate students at Grand Valley.
+The Graduate School actively supports the Graduate Student Association (GSA), the university-wide organization for graduate students at Grand Valley.
 This includes cohosting many professional development events, promoting social events, and providing guidance for the GSA.
 The GSA appoints two graduate students to serve as voting members of the Graduate Council, a university governance body that provides graduate program review and develops graduate-level academic policies.
 The GSA also appoints graduate student representatives to serve on the following University Standing Committees: Academic Standards and Policies Committee, Campus Life Committee, Equity and Inclusion Committee, Faculty Salary and Budget Committee, Faculty Teaching and Learning Center Advisory Committee, Faculty Facilities and Planning Advisory Committee, Online Education Council, University Assessment Committee, University Academic Senate, and University Library Advisory Committee.
-Each year, the GSA awards outstanding faculty in three categories: inclusion, mentorship, and teaching.
+Each year at the Graduate School Citations for Academic Excellence Ceremony, the GSA recognizes outstanding faculty in three categories: inclusion, mentorship, and teaching.
 The collaboration between The Graduate School and the GSA provides all graduate students with opportunities for success beyond the classroom.